 The TJPA leases office space under an operating lease which expires during fiscal year 2016.
-Total costs for this lease were \$664,467 for the year ended June 30, 2013.
+Total costs for this lease were \$688,923 for the year ended June 30, 2014.
 These costs represent direct Program management costs related to the TTC and DTX and as such are capitalized as part of accumulated Program costs.
-The future minimum lease payments are as follows:

-In the event that the TJPA terminates a contract held with URS Corporation, the Program Management & Program Control consultants, the TJPA will assume the URS Corporation lease, or cover any termination costs associated with early termination of the lease.
-The lease expires during fiscal year 2016 and the future minimum lease payments are as follows:
+In the event that the TJPA terminates a contract held with URS Corporation, the Program Management & Program Control consultant, the TJPA will assume the URS Corporation lease, or cover any termination costs associated with early termination of the lease.
+That lease also expires during fiscal year 2016.
+The future minimum lease payments for both leases are as follows: